webplatform/docs/css/properties/counter-increment/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The counter-increment property accepts one or more names of counters (identifiers), each one optionally followed by an integer which specifies the value by which the counter should be incremented (e.g. if the value is 2, the counter increases by 2 each time it is invoked). }}
+{{Summary_Section|The counter-increment property accepts one or more names of counters (identifiers), each one optionally followed by an integer which specifies the value by which the counter should be incremented (e.g. if the value is 2, the counter increases by 2 each time it is invoked).}}
 {{CSS Property
 |Initial value=none
 |Applies to=All elements